pborreli/www/source/blog/2013-04-25-vmware-workstation.html.markdown

 READMORE

-You can see the provider in action on Windows in the screenshow below:
+You can see the provider in action on Windows in the screenshot below:

 <div class="align-center">
 <a href="http://www.vagrantup.com/vmware" title="Vagrant + VMware">